 Local Airport Loan Program – Restrictions

-- For a revenue-producing project, a separate account must be established to receive income from the project.
+- For a revenue-generating project, a separate account must be established to receive income from the project.
 Expenses for maintaining the project may be paid from this separate account, but revenues received must be held in an amount equal to one year’s repaying of the loan.

 - No limit on the size of a loan has been established in either law or regulation.
 The Department determines the amount for each individual loan in accordance with the feasibility of the project and the sponsor’s financial status.
 Economic feasibility is an especially strong factor in the approval of loans for revenue generating projects such as hangars and fueling facilities.
 A checklist for demonstrating economic feasibility is on the second page of the Form DOA-0020 - Revenue Generating Loan Application.